AI receptionist for cleaning companies

 • How many bedrooms and bathrooms?

-• When would you like us to come?
+• When would you like the appointment?

 • Is this a one-time service or recurring?

-These questions should feel conversational, not like filling out a form.
 Voice AI for home services handles this naturally if you script it right, but it requires testing to get the phrasing smooth.

 Some cleaning companies require deposits for first-time customers or large jobs.